oramos-engineering/Automatic-Solar-Tracking-System/README.md

 # Automatic Solar Tracking System

-Arduino-based automatic solar tracking system using LDR sensors, servo motor control, LCD I2C display, and irradiance estimation.
+This project is an Arduino Mega 2560 solar tracking system made for a Microprocessors final project.
+It uses two LDR sensors to compare light levels and moves a servo motor so the solar panel can point toward the stronger light source.

 ## Hardware Used

 - Arduino Mega 2560
-- LDR sensors
+- Two LDR sensors
 - Servo motor
 - LCD 16x2 I2C
 - Solar panel